Tulip-Dev/tulip/docs/python/gettingstarted.rst

 	* the **PATH** environment variable on Windows.

-You should now be able to import the :mod:`tulip` module through the Python shell.
+You should now be able to import the modules through the Python shell.
 Issue the following command at the shell prompt to perform that task::

 	>>> from tulip import *
+        >>> from tulipogl import *
+        >>> from tulipgui import *

 .. note::
   If you have installed Tulip from a bundle, the Tulip bindings were built against a specific version of Python